Lippia-io/.github/profile/README.md

 - [Lippia CI Integration for FlowCI](https://github.com/Lippia-io/lippia-ci-integration-flowci)

 Integrate Lippia Framework seamlessly into your CI/CD pipelines to supercharge your test automation.

-## Documentation

-For an in-depth exploration of the Lippia Framework and Lippia Test Manager, visit our [official documentation](https://docs.lippia.io).
-It serves as a treasure trove of knowledge and insights, guiding you on your automation voyages.

 ## Join the Lippia Community